pomber/ch-v1-inngest/content/getting-started.ch.md

 })
 ```

-TODO Something about [client.ts](!src/inngest/client.ts), spotlink.
+TODO Something about [client.ts](!src/inngest/client.ts#5), spotlink.

-## !steps Trigger your function from the development UI
+## !!steps Trigger your function from the development UI

 ### Useful info